This Comprehensive Guide to Infrastructure Testing covers its Benefits, Challenges, Infrastructure Testing Tools & Methodologies:

-Test environments or resources are positioned in topographically remote locales, making the test teams rely upon support groups at the area to manage challenges related to equipment, hardware components, software components, networking, etc. This frequently requires some investment with respect to time and causes delays, particularly where the teams are situated in different time zones.
+Test environments or resources are positioned in topographically remote locales, making the test teams rely upon support groups in the area to manage challenges related to equipment, hardware components, software components, networking, etc. This frequently requires some investment with respect to time and causes delays, particularly where the teams are situated in different time zones.

 #2) Absence of a dedicated team

 Lack of knowledge among the team is a major challenge to perform this testing.
-A dedicated team is required to maintain information related to all activities including schedules, plans, coverage, status reports.
+A dedicated team is required to maintain information related to all activities including schedules, plans, coverage, and status reports.

 #3) Investigation of test environment issues

-#4) Maintaining environments at one place
+#4) Maintaining environments in one place

-Maintaining a common storehouse of test-environments, their old compatibility, as well as the latest versions, pose a major challenge while performing this testing.
+Maintaining a common storehouse of test environments, their old compatibility, as well as the latest versions, pose a major challenge while performing this testing.
 Connectivity details and configurations of all versions are not maintained.

 #5) Manual work